alexjustesen/speedtest-tracker/README.md

 Speedtest Tracker is containerized so you can run it anywhere you run your containers.
 The image is built by LinuxServer.io, build information can be found [here](https://fleet.linuxserver.io/image?name=linuxserver/speedtest-tracker).

-- [Installation](https://docs.speedtest-tracker.dev/getting-started/installation) will help you get up and running if you're deploying the Docker image or to a NAS platform like Synology and Unraid.
+- [Installation](https://docs.speedtest-tracker.dev/getting-started/installation) guide will get you up and running and includes steps for deploying the Docker image or to NAS platforms like Synology and Unraid.
 - [Configurations](https://docs.speedtest-tracker.dev/getting-started/environment-variables) are used to tailor Speedtest Tracker to your needs.
-- [Notifications](https://docs.speedtest-tracker.dev/settings/notifications) keep you informed when issues happen.
+- [Notifications](https://docs.speedtest-tracker.dev/settings/notifications) channels alert you when issues happen.

-### FAQs and Questions

-- [Frequently Asked Questions](https://docs.speedtest-tracker.dev/help/faqs) is a collection of common questions.
-- [Error Messages](https://docs.speedtest-tracker.dev/help/error-messages) are thrown when the application experiences a problem.
-These can help you resolve issues you might experience.
+- [Frequently Asked Questions](https://docs.speedtest-tracker.dev/help/faqs) are common questions that can help you resolve issues.